Paymentsense/connect-e-samples/go/README.md

-# Connect-e Demo
+# Connect-e Samples Go

-Connect-e Demo provides examples of how to get started integrating with connect-e.
-It is currently available in [Go](https://golang.org/) and [Angular](https://angular.io/).
+Connect-e Samples Go provides examples of how to get started integrating with connect-e using [Go](https://golang.org/) and [Angular](https://angular.io/).

 For more information, please check [Connect-e](https://docs.connect.paymentsense.cloud/ConnectE/GettingStarted) documentation.